October 31, 2025 - February 8, 2026

 A Larger Reality: Ursula K. Le Guin is supported by Oregon Cultural Trust, Autzen Foundation, The Kinsman Foundation, and The Ursula K. Le Guin Foundation.
 Sarah Miller Meigs as well as other anonymous individuals supported this exhibition.

-Oregon Contemporary is supported by The Andy Warhol Foundation for the Visual Arts, the James F. & Marion L. Miller Foundation, Oregon Community Foundation, the City of Portland's Office of Arts & Culture, the Oregon Arts Commission, a state agency funded by the State of Oregon and the National Endowment for the Arts.
-Other businesses and individuals provide additional support. (edited)
+Oregon Contemporary is supported by The Andy Warhol Foundation for the Visual Arts, the James F. & Marion L. Miller Foundation, Oregon Community Foundation, the City of Portland's Office of Arts & Culture, and the Oregon Arts Commission, a state agency funded by the State of Oregon and the National Endowment for the Arts.
+Other businesses and individuals provide additional support.

 Event: First Saturday Opening Reception